 In the experimental setup, one achromatic lens in each arm collimates the incident beam of stellar photons.
 The collimated beam reflects off a silver mirror and is focused by a second lens onto the active area of the SPADs.
-These elements are appropriately coated in the range
+These elements are appropriately coated in the range from 500 nm-1500 nm for minimum losses.
+However, not all photons are transmitted through the two lenses and the mirror.
+Each component has a wavelength-dependent probability of transmission that is close to unity for most of the nominal range, as plotted in Fig. 5.
+Once the focused light is incident on the SPAD, it will actually detect the photon with some wavelength-dependent quantum efficiency.
+The cumulative effect of these components on the incident spectrum is shown in Fig. 4B.

-FIG. 8.
+FIG. 4.
 (A) Blackbody spectra of the stars used in Run 1, extincted by atmospheric Rayleigh scattering and telluric absorption, plotted in number flux per wavelength.
 (B) Our maximally conservative model of the anti-reflection coatings in the two lenses, the silver mirror, and detector quantum efficiency curves as a function of photon wavelength $\lambda$ .
 (C) Which-way probabilities as a function of $\lambda$ due to the dichroic beamsplitters.
 Note that the addition of the longpass beamsplitter makes $\rho{\rm red}(\lambda)$ exceptionally flat, i.e. very good at rejecting blue photons.
 (D) Color distribution of photons seen at each arm are plotted, i.e. $N{in}\rho{red}$ and $N{in}\rho{blue}$ .
 The curves are normalized so that the total area under the sum of both curves is 1.
 The color scheme's cutoff wavelength $\lambda'$ is depicted by the shading color, and for this star is about $\lambda' \sim 703.2$ nm.
 Note that some of the photons arriving at each arm are classified as the wrong color (overlap of red and blue arm spectra), no matter which $\lambda'$ is chosen.